oracle/graal/docs/reference-manual/native-image/ReplayBundles.md

 │       ├── all.env <- All environment variables used in the image build
 │       ├── all.properties  <- All system properties passed to the builder
 │       ├── build.cmd <- Full native-image command line (minus --replay-create option)
-│       └── run.cmd <- Arguments to run application on java (for laucher, see below) ├── META-INF
+│       ├── run.cmd <- Arguments to run application on java (for laucher, see below) │       └── container <- For containerized build this subdirs holds all info about that │           ├── Dockerfile <- Container image that was used to perform the build │           ├── run.cmd <- Arguments passed to docker/podman to run the container │           └── setup.json <- Info about the docker/podman setup that was used
+│                             * Linux kernel version
+│                             * Docker/podman version
+│                             * CGroup v2 or CGroup v1
+├── META-INF
 │   ├── MANIFEST.MF <- Specifes rbundle/Launcher as mainclass
 │   └── RBUNDLE.MF <- Contains replay bundle version info:
 │                     * Replay-bundle format version
+│                     * Platform the bundle was created on (e.g. linux-amd64)
 │                     * GraalVM / Native-image version used for build
 ├── out
 │   ├── alaunch.debug <- Native debuginfo for the built image